 Grec Theather Gardens

-These park was also built for the 1929 International Exposition, and features a famous amphitheater that hosts performances at the Barcelona Grec Festival.
-Easily one of the most beautiful parks in Barcelona.
+Last, but not least, you'll find the Grec Theater Gardens were built for the 1929 International Exposition, and features a famous amphitheater that hosts performances at the Barcelona Grec Festival.

 Barcelona's “Jewish Mountain”